Clarion–Goldfield–Dows Community School District

-The Clarion–Goldfield–Dows Community School District is a rural public P/K–12 school district headquartered in Clarion, Iowa.
+The Clarion–Goldfield–Dows Community School District is a rural public school district headquartered in Clarion, Iowa.
 The school district is mostly in Wright County, with portions of the district extending into Franklin, Humboldt and Hancock counties.
 The district serves the communities of Clarion, Dows, Galt and Goldfield, as well as the unincorporated communities of Cornelia and Holmes.
 Schools within the district include an elementary school (P/K–5), a middle school (6–8), and a high school (9–12) all located in Clarion.

 History

 The Clarion–Goldfield Community School District and the Dows Community School District consolidated into the Clarion–Goldfield–Dows CSD on July 1, 2014.
 The two school districts sought a merger because of declining enrollments and because a State of Iowa funding program for small schools was to be terminated in 2013.
 The election for whether the districts should be merged was scheduled for September 10, 2013; 98% of Clarion–Goldfield voters and 85% of the Dows voters approved of the merger.

 The Clarion–Goldfield–Dows Elementary and Middle School complex began with a 3-story high school building built in 1913, located on what is now the circle drive.
 In 1937, the two-story elementary school was built as it stands today.
 In the late 1950s, two additions were added to the elementary school, on the east and northwest sides, and a middle school was built as a north addition to the high school.
 The high school was moved to a new building in northeast Clarion in 1971.
 The old building became a P/K–8 facility.

 In 1993, the 1913 portion of the building was demolished, the middle school was capped, and a new front entrance was built.
 An addition was built to the north of the elementary school including a multipurpose room (gymnasium/cafeteria), library media center, and additional classrooms.
 The 1937 elementary building and east addition was extensively renovated at that time.
 In 2002, a north addition was built to the middle school, adding four additional classrooms.
 In 2002, four classrooms were added to the north side of the middle school.
 Additional parking spaces and a sport court were completed at this time as well.
 In 2007, an extensive renovation project was completed to the middle school and northwest elementary addition that also included a small addition to the southwest, near the front entrance.
 In 2003, a new playground was completed.

 Clarion–Goldfield–Dows High School was built in 1969.
 A new weight room was built in 2003 by the Sports Boosters.
 In 2004, an addition and renovation project was completed, building an addition to the north of the facility.
 In 2007, a south addition was added and extensive renovations were constructed.

 On July 1, 2015, the Corwith–Wesley Community School District dissolved, with a portion of the district being taken by Clarion–Goldfield–Dows CSD.